charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## What genres of music are available on the Free Music Archive?

 My initial question when looking at the data is who uses the FMA?
-Initially, I wanted to find the most popular genres on the FMA but I found that many artists categorize themselves by multiple genres for their music.
+Initially, I wanted to find the popular genres on the FMA but I found that many artists categorize themselves by multiple genres for their music.
 It was difficult to analyze the top genre based on artist “listens” or “interest” data because of the overlap of multiple genres for each artist.
 I felt it was best to look at the number of tracks associated with each genre.

 ![Image](docs/assets/fma/Dashboard 0.png)